CERIT-SC/onedata-downloader/README.md

-Python script by which you can download shared Onedata space with all its content.
-Also a directory or a single file can be downloaded.
+Python script by which you can download content of Onedata Share.
+The script can download whole directory recursively or also a single file.

 Requirements:
 - Python 3
-- Python module requests
+- Python module `requests`

 Python 3 can be installed from URL https://www.python.org/downloads/

-Module requests can be installed by commands
+Module requests can be installed by command

 ```
 pip3 install requests